amidaware/trmm-docs/docs/install_agent.md

 -silent
 ```

-This will not popup any message boxes during install, either any error messages or the "Installation was successfull" message box that pops up at the end of a successfull install.
+This will not popup any message boxes during install, either any error messages or the "Installation was successful" message box that pops up at the end of a successful install.

 ```text
 -proxy "http://proxyserver:port"